Thursday 24 May, 22:30

 The ferry arrived almost on the dot at 10:00 (I’m now at GMT +3, so ten hours later than Seattle.)
 Disembarking from the ferry was a mad rush of humanity from everywhere carrying sacks filled to the brim with alcohol and cigarettes.
 I wonder if there’s a limit; otherwise, why wouldn’t they wait to buy all that crap on the way home.
 The prices, as best I could tell, weren’t anything special from my perspective, but if you’re Swedish, you probably save a bundle by making this trip a few times a year and stocking up on the fuel for your vices.

 It was about a 20 minute walk from the ferry terminal to my hotel, which is really quite nice.
-The carpeting in my room could stand to be replaced, but otherwise it’s spacious and comfortably modern, but with character.
+The carpeting in my room could stand updating, but otherwise it’s spacious and comfortably modern, but with character.
 The desk clerk was so friendly and warm.
 She seemed thrilled to welcome me on my first visit to Tallinn, gave me a great orientation to the town, and answered all my questions.

 The hotel isn’t in the old part of town but is right on the edge, about 2 blocks from one of the gates.
 It was 10:30 when I set out, and there was a free walking tour at noon, so I just roamed about until then.
 Everyone speaks English, and unlike in Stockholm, it’s the assumed language in the old town.
-There are some great maps to help get oriented, but I only used them if I was looking for something specific; otherwise, as I said, it’s a blast to just wander into narrow streets.
+There are some great maps to help orient yourself, but I only used them if I was looking for something specific; otherwise, as I said, it’s a blast to just wander into narrow streets.
 I had to keep remembering to look up, because often there are interesting facades on buildings several stories high.
 And the entire area has cobblestone streets, or as the locals boast, you get a free foot massage just walking around the old town (or, in Estonian, Vanalinn, though I haven’t heard a single person refer to it as anything but the old town).

 Leave a Reply